HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 !!! note
     - Use specific type parameters to retrieve only the metrics you need for faster response times.
     - The system calculates metrics in real-time.
 For large deployments, initial metric loading may take a few seconds.
-    - When using the REST API, the `type` parameter is case-insensitive.
-For example, you can use `Media` or `media`.

 The feature organizes metrics into distinct categories, each serving a specific monitoring purpose: